telemaxx/mapsforgesrv/README.md

 	1. "java8", when an old java 8 is installed, this branch is to be used for the development.
 	2. "master", this branch is for development with java version 11.
+ 	3. "styles", this branch is working with config files instead of endless long commandline parameters.
+Attention a different Readme in that branch.

 Building the jar:

 	There are some gradle tasks.
 Building the jar is done by:
-	"copyFatJar2jars_ready2use" builds the jar and copies to "$buildDir/../bin/jars_ready2use/"
+	"copyFatJar2jars_ready2use" builds the jar and copies to "$buildDir/../bin/jars_ready2use/" (master and java8 branch) "shadowDistTar" builds the jar in the local "dist" folder (styles branch).
+The dist folder i set to "Ignore" on github to keep the repro small.

 -------------
 ### Contributors